Luis Robert Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.76).
+- The Athletics have a 5.75 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics surrender the fifth-most home runs in baseball (172 total, 1.4 per game).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (175 total, 1.4 per game).

-- In his last appearance on Sunday against the Baltimore Orioles, the left-hander threw 5 2/3 innings, allowing two earned runs while surrendering four hits.
+- The 34-year-old right-hander has appeared out of the bullpen seven times this season.

-- In 28 games this season, the 25-year-old has amassed an ERA of 5.91, with 9.2 strikeouts per nine innings.
-Opponents are hitting .283 against him.
+- In his seven games this season, opposing hitters have a collective batting average of .352 against him.
+He has an 8.25 ERA and averages 6.8 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.